Auto insurance 101: what is basic car insurance coverage?

 Basic car insurance is not a super well-defined term and can mean different things to different people.

-Or another example, let’s say you rear end a Lambo in a highway accident- not the cheapest hard braking incident.
-Will the “basic” coverage ($25,000 of property damage) be enough to fix it?
+Or another example, let’s say you rear end an expensive sports car in a highway accident—not the cheapest hard braking incident.
+Will the “basic” state minimum liability coverage be enough to fix it?
 Probably not.
-The rest of that repair bill would come from your pocket.
-And, equally important to note, your basic auto insurance will cover damage to their car — but not yours.
+The rest of the repair bill may come from your pocket.
+And, equally important to note, your basic auto insurance will cover damage to their car—but not yours.

 The answer is different for everyone.
-We generally recommend “full coverage” (a.k.a. comprehensive and collision coverages) for anyone with a car newer than ten years old.
+We generally recommend “full coverage” (AKA comprehensive and collision coverages) for anyone with a car newer than ten years old.
 Surprisingly, full coverage may not be as expensive as you might think.
 Your coverage should really be based on you though.
-If you’re trying to decide the right coverage (HiRoad customer or not!) give us a call, email, or chat!
-We’re here to help.
+If you’re trying to decide the right coverage, connect with us via email chat or phone.
+We’re here to help you figure things out.